-They test the condition of the nerves from your spine, face and extremities, including the foot and hand.
+Electromyography and Nerve Conduction Velocity Studies studies are ordered to evaluate for injury or disease of your muscle, nerve roots, and peripheral nerves.
+They test the condition of the nerves from the spine, face, and extremities, including the foot and hand.

-These studies are usually performed as a workup for complaints of pain, weakness, numbness or tingling.
+These studies are normally done together and are usually performed as a workup for complaints of pain, weakness, numbness, or tingling.

 Common problems tested include: